 Refer to DataWedge Set Config API.

 - Voice Input is validated only with English.

 - Offline speech recognition provides lower accuracy levels.

-- In GMS Restricted mode, Voice Input will not work since it relies on Google speech recognition.
+- In GMS Restricted mode with the use of App Manager's DisableGMSApps action, Voice Input will not work since it relies on Google speech recognition.

 - Do not use Google Assistant while DataWedge Voice Input is in use, as it can lead to undesirable behavior.